Working with eight labels and distributors, months-long research reveals the effectiveness of our campaign tool vs.

 Marquee is made for marketing music, meaning it:

 - Lets you target Spotify listeners based on their listening history rather than broad demographics or interests

 - Reaches listeners right when they're deciding what to stream, rather than when they're scrolling a feed

 - Provides reporting that shows how people who saw the Marquee engaged with the promoted release and broader artist catalog for up to 14 days after the campaign ends (e.g. listeners, streams per listener, saves, engagement with other releases)

 The Marquee results were a win-win for YMU US Music Head of Marketing SuzAnn Brantner.
 "We have always questioned whether our social ads were truly driving engagement on Spotify," Brantner says.
 "With these results from Steve Aoki's single, 'Just Us Two,' we were able to see the value in marketing directly on a music platform over social ads — our Marquee campaign was over 20x times more cost-efficient than our social ads promoting the single."

 Ready to drive more listeners and spend your marketing budgets more effectively?
 Get started with Marquee today, and watch for new updates on our site.
-We're always updating and expanding the Marquee beta, which is now available to all eligible artists on U.S., Canada, Australia, and U.K. teams.
-If your team is based in the U.S., Australia, or the U.K., but you don't see the Campaigns tab, set your billing country to the U.S., Canada, Australia, or the U.K. to get added to the beta.
-If your team is based in one of these markets — Argentina, Austria, Brazil, Canada, Chile, Colombia, France, Germany, Ireland, Liechtenstein, Mexico, Monaco, New Zealand, Peru, or Switzerland — submit your info here to schedule Marquees with assistance from our local representatives.
+We're always updating and expanding Marquee, which is now available to all eligible artists in the markets listed here.
+If your team is based in a market where Marquee is available to purchase but you don't see the Campaigns tab, ensure your billing country matches your market.